+The following description applies to calibrated CTS science data generated by MIRO Pipeline software Versions 1.0 and 1.1 (used in generating Level 3 and 4 Version 1.0 products in the PSA/PDS).
 Each of the 4096 CTS channels is calibrated independently.
 For reasons discussed in AD4 Section 9.5, the Intercept in Eq.
 1 is taken to be zero.
 Because of frequency switching, a science spectrum incorporates data at both LO settings, so for CTS purposes the instantaneous gain is taken to be the average gain of the two LO settings.

-The gain at the time of a science observation is taken to be one-half of the average gain of the nearest 32 instantaneous gains.
+The CTS gain at the time of a science observation is taken to be one-half of the gain determined by a linear interpolation in time between the instantaneous gains calculated just prior to and after the science observation.
 The factor of 1/2 (effectively increasing the reported brightness temperature) is due to the fact that MIRO is a double-sideband system.
 (MIRO measures the total power received in two frequency bands, an upper and a lower sideband.
 When looking at a continuum target, such as the comet nucleus or a calibration target, roughly equal amounts of power are received in each sideband.
 A spectral line, however, only exists in one of the sidebands, so the effective CTS gain for that line is only half of what it is for the calibration signal which exists in both sidebands.)

 In a perfect instrument, frequency-switched spectra would have a baseline brightness (where there is no spectral feature from the comet) of 0 K. Due to a systematic offset between the calibration parameters at each LO setting, differenced spectroscopic data typically have a small positive bias, with the baseline being at about 2 K. This baseline also can vary in some bands (bands are defined in AD4 Section 9.3) due to an amplifier instability.
-We leave these non-zero baselines in the calibrated data because they may be of interest for future engineering uses.
+We leave these nonzero baselines in the calibrated data because they may be of interest for future engineering uses.
 For science purposes, however, it is appropriate to estimate the baseline around each spectral feature in a band and subtract that value from all channels in the band, giving it a zero baseline.